2484114905/myRepository/README.md

 # myRepository

-This is a simple demo for learning spring.
+This is a simple demo for learning Spring.